Kenivia/pysync/README.md

 ## Known issues/plans

-- Files marked with "abuse" by google(executable files mostly) will run into errors
 - Forced paths(specified in Options.json) don't behave correctly when a forced path contains another forced path
 -  Google Docs files are currently download and delete only
   - moving the text file locally won't move the remote copy